dotnet/msbuild/docs/ContainerCustomization.md

 </ItemGroup>
 ```

-## ASP.NET Core customizations

-ASP.NET Core applications have certain defaults that are set to make containers more 'plug and play'.

-* A ContainerPort item is set to expose TCP port 80
-* The ASPNETCORE_URLS environment variable is set to `http://+:80` to match that port value.

-Both of these will be skipped if a custom value is set.

 ## Default container labels

 Labels are often used to provide consistent metadata on container images.
 This package provides some default labels to encourage better maintainability of the generated images.